4806/ama/README.md

 ## Deployment

-The app is deployed using Heroku to https://sysc4806-ama.herokuapp.com/
+The app is deployed using Heroku to http://sysc4806-ama.herokuapp.com/

 ## Next Milestone

 This iteration introduced AMAs and questions to the system.
 However, there is currently no notion of a user or any security within the system.
 The next iteration will focus on adding this feature including a user login, user profile and user sessions.
 The specific use cases for the next milestone are listed below.
-Once the user has been created then the use cases for creating questions and AMAs will be updated to that only logged in users can create them and are then the author of the question or AMA.
+Once the user has been created then the use cases for creating questions and AMAs will be updated so that only logged in users can create them and are then the author of the question or AMA.

 #### User Creation